 Consultation on the draft policy statement: high-value international education took place from 21 July 2021 to 24 September 2021.

 This was signalled in the Minister’s speech at the International Education Forum in July 2021, alongside the review of the policy settings for the enrolment of international fee-paying students under Year 9.

-The purpose of this statement, together with the accompanying A3, is to establish:
+The purpose of the consultation was to establish:

-This statement will be used to inform work programmes that aim to achieve the three overarching goals of the International Education Strategy – excellent education and ākonga/student experience, sustainable growth, and developing global citizens.
+This statement will be used to inform work programmes that aim to achieve the three overarching goals of the International Education Strategy – excellent education and ākonga/student experience, sustainable and resilient sector, and developing global citizens.